Nonprofit Resources

 Nathan Salsbery

-Nathan is a partner in the Colorado Springs and Denver offices and serves as the firm’s Executive Vice President for the West region.
-For over 20 years, Nathan has provided assurance and consulting services to numerous types of nonprofit organizations, and he is a certified fraud examiner.
-Nathan serves as Vice Chair and Treasurer of the Board for Christian Leadership Alliance and as Board Chair for a private K-12 Christian school.
-He also has 10 years of nonprofit industry experience serving on staff part-time as Associate Pastor at his local church, and has earned a Master of Divinity degree with an emphasis in church and ministry leadership.
+Nathan is a Partner in the Colorado Springs and Denver offices and serves as the firm’s Executive Vice President for the West region.
+For over 20 years, Nathan has provided assurance* and forensic consulting services to numerous types of nonprofit organizations, and he is a certified fraud examiner and certified in financial forensics.
+Nathan serves as Chair of the Board for Christian Leadership Alliance and a private K-12 Christian school.
+He also has 10 years of nonprofit industry experience serving on staff part-time as Associate Pastor at his local church, has earned a Master of Divinity degree with an emphasis in church and ministry leadership, and is currently a doctoral student at Gordon-Conwell Theological Seminary.